githubnext/blocks/docs/developing blocks/01 building your first block.md

 - your development server is running
 - there's a `devServer` query parameter in the URL pointing to your development server [like this](https://blocks.githubnext.com/githubnext/blocks-tutorial?devServer=http://localhost:4000)

-## Step 3.
-Build your custom Blocks with the GitHub Blocks API
+## The GitHub Blocks API

 To create your own custom blocks you need to do two things:
+- Define your custom block
+- Code your block

-### Step 3.1: Define your custom block
+### Define your custom block

 If you open up `/blocks.config.json`, you'll notice an array of block objects with the definitions for each custom block.
 Block objects follow this interface: